DemarcusL/ProjectLandingPage/ideas.md

 -Implement iframe onclick feature
 -add css to the personal message generated
 -add css to HOMEPAGE Name generated
+-change margin soacing on text element to move img up

 -translate these issues to GitHub issues for Management tracking